rwebster85/algoteach.com/tools/RichPHPTests/README.md

 You can include a `bootstrap.php` file in your root `path\to\tests` directory if required.
 This can be used to carry out any additional logic or setup for the entire test suite, for example to autoload any classes or define constants.

+## Purpose
+**RichPHPTests** serves as an additional project for the Innovation Project submission for Richard Webster's dissertation for 2022, University of Chester module CO6008.

 ## Credits & APA References

 PHP documentation generated using phpDocumentor.